Transition from Resident to Attending

 Binding letters of intent can lock in pay and other provisions.
 However, even if a letter of intent is not binding, it is still likely to affect your negotiations.

 Get a lawyer.
-Budget up to a few thousand dollars for a knowledgeable attorney to review any letter of intent and contract.
-This is work for a lawyer who specializes in physician contract language and who practices in the same state as the potential employer.
+Budget a few thousand dollars for a knowledgeable attorney to review any letter of intent and contract.
+This is best done by a lawyer who specializes in physician contract language and who practices in the same state as the potential employer.
 An experienced lawyer in this field can provide additional value to you too.

-From representing other clients, they may have insights on the local market, or a prospective employer’s negotiating style or workplace culture.
+Attorneys may also have insights on the local market or a prospective employer’s negotiating style or workplace culture.
 They also might have access to costly salary surveys that aren’t practical for employment candidates to obtain.
-One way to find a specialist lawyer is to contact the state medical society.
+One way to find a specialist lawyer is to contact your state medical society

 Don’t fear attempting to negotiate.
 Employers should not be put off by attempts to negotiate.
 However, potential employers may differ widely in their willingness to negotiate.
 Large, institutional employers may be less flexible than smaller, less bureaucratic organizations.
 You simply will not know until you try.
 Do not be afraid to ask for what you want.